 Watch the fleur-de-lis drop at midnight at the historic Jax Brewery during the annual Dick Clark Rockin’ New Year’s Eve, which is coordinated with the same parties in New York and Los Angeles.
 As usual it will be live-cast, featuring host Ryan Seacrest.
 Actor Billy Porter will co-host this year.
 Jackson Square will also host a free party and countdown with live music and general milling about, culminating with the fireworks over the Mississippi River at midnight.
 You can watch the fireworks at the Riverfront or in Crescent Park.
 The park offers fantastic views onto the river, and will be open to the public till 1 a.m.

 For some French Quarter-style partying that involves much bead tossing, see if you can score an invite to any of the private balcony bashes, or pay a cover to access one of the balconies at the bars located all up and down Bourbon Street.

 For the kids, both the Zoo and the Louisiana Children’s Museum host early countdowns.
-The Zoo Year’s Eve at the Audubon Zoo “parties” from 10:30 a.m. to 12:30 p.m. with a Pepsi toast, costumed characters, and of course, the Audubon’s wildlife menagerie, while the annual New Year’s Eve Kids’ Countdown to Noon at the museum is held from 9:30 a.m. to 2:30 p.m.
+The Zoo Year’s Eve at the Audubon Zoo “parties” from 10:30 a.m. to 12:30 p.m. with a Pepsi toast, costumed characters, and of course, the Audubon’s wildlife menagerie, while the annual New Year’s Eve Kids’ Countdown to Noon at the Louisiana Children’s Museum is typically held from 9:30 a.m. to 2:30 p.m.